Xatra1/random-scripts/README.md

   ``blacklist snd_pcsp``
   ``blacklist pcspkr``
 Save and exit by hitting Ctrl+S and Ctrl+X.
+Note: it is recommended to restore the original state of these lines once you're done using the scripts.
 ``sudo usermod -aG input ${USER}``
 ``reboot``
 After the reboot is completed, the tones should play successfully.